wbalmer/backtracks/README.rst

 Current example (HD131399Ab) uses data from Wagner+22 and Nielsen+17.
 Thank you to Kevin Wagner for providing the latest astrometry!

 Log-likelihood and some utility functions borrowed heavily from `orbitize!` (BSD 3-clause).
+PPF of multivariate normal borrowed from `pints' (BSD 3-clause).

 Installation
 ============